-Bank loans up to a limit of ₹5 crore per borrower for setting up schools, drinking water facilities and sanitation facilities including construction/ refurbishment of household toilets and water improvements at household level, etc. and loans up to a limit of ₹10 crore per borrower for building health care facilities including under ‘Ayushman Bharat’ in Tier II to Tier VI centres.
+Bank loans up to a limit of ₹5 crores per borrower for setting up schools, drinking water facilities, and sanitation facilities including construction/ refurbishment of household toilets and water improvements at the household level, etc. and loans up to a limit of ₹10 crores per borrower for building health care facilities including under ‘Ayushman Bharat’ in Tier II to Tier VI centers.

-In case of UCBs, the above limits are applicable only in centres having a population of less than one lakh.
+In the case of UCBs, the above limits are applicable only in centers having a population of less than one lakh.